How to Brush Your Teeth With Braces

 Unlike what the public thinks, pain is not the first sign of a cavity.
 A cavity will start as a white area that you cannot brush away which is called a white spot.
 The enamel of the white spot will start to deteriorate – or decalcify- under the acid attack produced by the bacteria.
 During the initial stages of decalcification, we can reverse the process by using certain kinds of toothpaste such as MI paste.
 This toothpaste has a unique ability to release calcium and phosphate back to tooth surfaces.

 How to prevent cavities around braces?

 - Occasional brushing is not enough.
 You need to brush perfectly to remove all the food around the braces at least three times a day using fluoride toothpaste. want it better?
 Brush after every meal and keep your teeth happy.

-- Rinse your mouth once a day a recommended anti-cavity fluoride rinse such as Colgate Phos-Flur® or ACT® Anticavity rinse.
+- Rinse your mouth once a day with a recommended anti-cavity fluoride rinse such as Colgate Phos-Flur® or ACT® Anticavity rinse.
 Both are Alcohol-free so you will not be worried about swallowing some leftovers.
 However, we prefer Colgate Phos-Flur as it has double the concentration of Sodium Flouride.
 Phos-Flur's concentration is 0.044% vs 0.02% for ACT Anti Cavity.
 Make sure you do not eat or drink for 30 minutes after rinsing and the best practice is to use it right before you go to bed.

 - Visit your dentist every 6 months for cleaning and a complete oral health checkup.